 Place : Volonne (Alpes de Haute Provence)

-Given that Volonne sits at the confluence of the Durance and La Grave rivers, the village’s name is thought to come from the Celtic word, “Vel Aon”, meaning “to the water”.
-Volonne’s main feature is two 13th and 16th century towers that cast their gaze down over the village nestled below at the foot of a sun-drenched rocky outcrop, leading some people to call it the “Petit Nice” of the Alps.
+The name, Volonne, is thought to come from the Celtic word “Vel Aon”, which means “to the water”.
+This fits well as the town sits at the confluence of the mighty Durance and the smaller, La Grave river.
+Volonne’s main feature is its two 13th and 16th century towers that cast their gaze down over the village nestled below at the foot of a sun-drenched rocky outcrop, earning it the name of “Petit Nice” of the Alps.